JMS logo

 • November 1972

-Established Miyoshi Plant in Miyoshi, Hiroshima Prefecture.
+Completed construction of the Miyoshi Plant in Miyoshi City, Hiroshima Prefecture.

 • January 1973